Hands-on Gear Review

 Best Uses: Running, water-sports, hiking, working out or just hanging around the house

-This won our barefoot running shoe Editors' Choice award because it is so versatile.
+We love this shoe because it is so versatile.
 It works for running, water-sports, hiking, working out or just hanging around the house.
 It tied with the Classic for giving the most barefoot feel but offers a more robust closure and tightening system.
 That said, we rated all the FiveFingers models highly, and view some as more ideal for specific situations.
 The Vibram FiveFingers Classic has the same barefoot feel on the bottom as the KSO, but gives are a more free feel on top with its simple open design.
 If you are running on pavement, check out the Vibram FiveFingers Bikila, which gives much more protection to your toes and forefoot.
 If you are doing serious trail and off-trail travel, consider the Vibram FiveFingers TrekSport.
 It has better traction than the KSO and much better protection against rugged trail terrain (but you loose some of the barefoot sensitivity of the KSO).

 Compare top rated competitors side-by-side >